athomasq/athomasq.github.io/essays/investing-in-public.md

 After writing the above, I went back and scored my actual portfolio on a number of factors: team, market, product, macro trends, biz model, traction and valuation.
 I also scored companies that I passed on after doing deep dives, to see what factors influenced my cut.

+*image*

 Empirically, it appears that I care about **team, market and macro** the most; product and biz model slightly less; and traction and valuation the least of all.
 I thought I'd be pickier on business model, but it appears that I have faith that strong teams in big markets supported by powerful trends will figure it out.
 Revealed preferences ftw!

-*image*

-Next year I might try to score *all* the companies in my funnel, not just those that made it to the final stage, but I'm not sure that's the most productive use of my time, especially if I increase my dealflow as planned.

 ----
 <br/>